- Facebook Pay is a payment method available to all customers who use Facebook, potentially making it highly valuable for your business.

 What is Facebook Pay?

 Facebook Pay is a payment method customers can use to buy your products.
 Facebook users who want to use Facebook Pay start by adding their payment, shipping and personal information to the Facebook app.
 Then, when they buy your products on social media or your business website, they can choose Facebook Pay at checkout.
-To get started, you’ll need to add the Facebook Pay option to your company’s website.
+You’ll need to add the Facebook Pay option to your company’s website to get started.

 How does Facebook Pay work?